arturochian/datascience-2015/lessons/05_k_nearest_neighbors/README.md

 - Use cross-validation

 ## Set Up for Our Code
+### Classify wine as high-quality or not based on its attributes

 1. download [this csv]()
 2. move that dataset under your /repos/datasets/ directory on your local machine (NOT VAGRANT)
 3. log into vagrant from the /vm/ directory as usual